SC asks Centre why Kashmiri lecturer was suspended after he argued against abrogation of Article 370

 In the suspension order, School Education Department Principal Secretary Alok Kumar described Bhat as a “delinquent officer”.
 The order also claimed that Bhat had violated provisions of Jammu and Kashmir Civil Service Regulations, Jammu and Kashmir Government Employees Conduct Rules as well as Jammu and Kashmir Leave Rules.

-On Monday, as hearing resumed on the petitions against abrogation of Article 370 of the Constitution, Senior Advocates Kapil Sibal and Rajeev Dhavan brought the matter to the court’s notice.
+On Monday, as the Supreme Court resumed its hearings on the pleas against abrogation of Article 370 of the Constitution, Senior Advocates Kapil Sibal and Rajeev Dhavan raised the matter.

 Sibal told the court that Bhat had taken a leave for two days to appear at the hearing and was suspended when he went back, Live Law reported.

 Sibal also submitted that the suspension order issued on August 25 makes a reference to Bhat appearing before the Supreme Court.
 To this, Solicitor General Tushar Mehta replied: “There are other issues.
 He appears in various courts and there are other issues also.
 We can place it before court.”

-Chief Justice of India DY Chandrachud asked Attorney General R Venkataramani and Solicitor General Tushar Mehta to look into the matter.
+Chief Justice of India DY Chandrachud asked Attorney General R Venkataramani and Mehta to look into the case.

 “Talk to the lieutenant general and see what has happened,” the chief justice said.
 “If there is something apart from this, then it is different.
 But why this in close succession to him appearing in the matter?”